giladsher/chat-plays-hp-python/README.md

 ### Prerequisites
 - [Python 3.6](https://www.python.org/downloads/release/python-368/)
 - PIPENV -> `python -m pip install pipenv`
-- oauth token & client-id for a Twitch account for your bot
+- [oauth token](https://twitchapps.com/tmi/) & [client-id](https://dev.twitch.tv/console/apps/create) for a Twitch account for your bot

 ### Installing
 1. Clone the repo, unzip it somewhere
 2. Open up a console window and navigate to the directory you unzipped it in
 3. Install requirements with `pipenv install`
-4. Copy & rename `integrations-example.yaml` to `integrations.yaml`
+4. Copy & rename `.env-example` to `.env`
-5. Pop in all your secrets into the respective areas in `integrations.yaml`
+5. Pop in all your secrets into the respective areas in `.env`
 6. Back to the console, `pipenv run python bot.py` to start the bot
-7. Type `!test` in the chatroom to test the bot's working

-**You just installed a basic chat bot for Twitch!** Have fun expanding the bot with more commands!! :D

 ## Bot Interaction
 Right now, you can only interact with the bot via the single command, `!test`.
 You can create similar commands pretty easily, just copy the function and change out the function name decorator arguement...